 “My story doesn’t read any more exciting.
 I cried all the way as I ran home that day.
 In the following days I proceeded to remove all my stuff from the warehouse.
-Hoping against hope that I would see you there, but knowing deep in my heart that I wouldn’t.
-After a while, we moved to a different town and it was only then that I realized I would probably never see you again.
-But, as you know, life goes on and it will hit you with another twist or turn along the way.
-But, eventually, things do have a way of working themselves out somehow.
+Hoping against hope that I would see you there but knowing deep in my heart that I wouldn’t.
+After a while we moved to a different town and it was only then that I realized I would probably never see you again.
+But, as you know, life goes on and it will hit you with another twist or turn along the way but, eventually, things do have a way of working themselves out.
 That’s why I believe there’s a reason you were in front of me in that registration queue and something about you seemed so familiar.”

-“Honestly Ben I don’t know.
+“Honestly Ben, I don’t know.
 I suppose it just gives you an air of vulnerability that they don’t have.
 It kind of takes the edge off.
-Seeing you in that dress that very first day you just seemed to be at ease with yourself.
-Besides, you looked cute, and I bet you look even cuter now!”
+Seeing you in that dress that very first day you just seemed to be at ease with yourself for once.
+Besides, you looked cute and I bet you look even cuter now!”

-“I tried that… Once… Suffice to say, it wasn’t really for me.
-I like boys and in particular a certain one who likes to wear dresses.
-I suppose it’s just the first of all the little peculiarities you’ll uncover in time if you decide to hang around.
+“I tried that, once.
+Suffice to say it wasn’t really for me.
+I like boys and in particular a certain one who likes wearing dresses.
+I suppose it’s just the first of all the little peculiarities you’ll uncover in time if you decide to stick around.
 So now that all the cards are on the table, will you dress for me some time?”

 “Pervert!”
 She teased.

-“If you can handle a world of lingerie, stockings, corsets, wigs and heels you can handle me.”
+“If you can handle a world of lingerie, dresses, corsets, wigs, make-up and heels you’ll be ready to go.”

 One day they sat down in a restaurant in that comfortable quiet characteristic of a couple at ease with each other and their relationship.